mm28ajos/docker-dynamic-dns-netcup-api/README.md

     volumes:
       - /path/config.ini:/usr/src/dynamic-dns-netcup-api/config.ini
       - /path/msmtprc.conf:/root/.msmtprc
+      # required if you want to restart containers if ip address cahnged
+      - /var/run/docker.sock:/var/run/docker.sock
     network_mode: host
     # if you want the container to be verbose, override the default command with this one below
     command: php ./update-docker.php

     environment:
       - TZ=Europe/Berlin
     restart: unless-stopped